 This project would transform the street from a wide unfriendly corridor and introduce landscaping,ADA and sidewalk improvements, lighting, enhanced street crossings, traffic calming buffered or protected bike lanes and green bike lanes like other Tempe projects. $75,000 has been secured for design of the project.

-Public Meetings: March, May and November 2015
+Public Meetings: March 18, May 6 and November 7, 2015 (times and locations coming soon)

-Design concept completed: August 2015
+Proposed design concept completed: August 2015